Jumiles (eating stink bugs) in Taxco, Mexico:

 There was a lot of laughter and what I’m pretty sure were some challenges regarding my manhood.

 So, you know what I had to do next.
 Right?
-Walk out on to roof of the hotel and challenge my gravity by eating a few bugs.
+I walked out on to the roof of the hotel and “challenged my gravity” by eating a few bugs.

 Now you might be wondering whether this rant is an attempt to stall the inevitable consumption of live stink bugs.
 There might be some validity to that theory.
 I was prepared to suffer through the consumption of three or four servings of gelato in order to coat my stomach.

-There is actually video of me eating all those live stink bugs.
+There is actually a video of me eating all those live stink bugs.
 I’ll get around to editing it one of these days.
-In the mean time, know that live jumiles taste totally disgusting.
-It definitely took the right mind set to toss them in my mouth like M&M’s and crunch down one one after the other.
+In the meantime, know that live jumiles taste totally disgusting.
+It definitely took the right mindset to toss them in my mouth like M&M’s and crunch down one after the other.